elibroftw/blog.elijahlopez.ca/content/posts/energy-drink-reviews.md

 This did not taste bad so I am putting it up here.

-### Reign Energy Rainbow Sorbet (8 / 10)

-It does have a sorbet taste, but not sure if it's better or worse than the Razzle Berry.
-It's definitely better than the Orange Dreamsickle.

 ### Reign Storm Grape (8 / 10)

 Had this once, it's good.